Alishbaa-amjad/AI-/Netsol/week-4/README.md

-# 📊 Statistical Distributions Visualization in Python
+# 📊 Statistical Distributions & Basic ML (Week 4)

 ## 📌 Overview

-This project demonstrates the implementation and visualization of major statistical distributions using Python.
-It includes simple, real-life examples and graphical representations to help beginners understand key concepts in statistics.
+This project covers the implementation and visualization of major statistical distributions along with basic machine learning concepts.
+It is designed for beginners to understand statistics using simple examples, real-life scenarios, and clear visualizations.

-The focus is on:

-* Clear understanding of distributions
+In **Week 4**, the project is extended to include:

-* Real-world storytelling approach
+* Real-world data analysis
+* Distribution fitting
+* Machine Learning pipeline
-* Clean and interpretable visualizations using Matplotlib
+* Fraud detection using Poisson anomalies

 ---

-## 🎯 Distributions Covered
+## 🎯 Topics Covered

-This project includes the following distributions:
+### 🔹 Statistical Distributions

 * Bernoulli Distribution
 * Binomial Distribution